Using real and home-made instruments, sound objects, and vocals, KOGG combines composed elements with improvisation and generative approaches.

-KOGG’s music is a fusion of its members’ diverse backgrounds and interests with influences ranging from Bartok to Bowie to Brazilian music.
+KOGG’s music is a fusion of its members’ diverse backgrounds and interests with influences ranging through Bach, Bartok, Bowie and Brazilian music.

 The result is music that is unique in style, embodying a kaleidoscopic sound world of elastic rhythms and shifting melodies, fabricated with an ear for both the familiar and the unknown.